 I even had a cyclist, Raphael from Switzerland, ride to the Cycle Messenger World Championships in Mexico City on a single speed bike … he got first place in the world!

 Only two cyclists have come to stay with me after entering the USA from Mexico.
 Matteo was from Italy and Louis a retired engineer from the Netherlands (above in yellow).
 Since Louis and I are both engineers and about the same age, we got along great and he was a guest for a full week.
 Louis started at Patagonia and ended in Canada.
 It was his fifth long tour in different parts of the world.

-One of my most recent hosting opportunities was a retired couple (see below) from Canada who had already been touring for nine months and were on their way to the tip of South America ...
+One of my most recent hosting opportunities was a retired couple from Canada who had already been touring for nine months and were on their way to the tip of South America ...
 Patagonia.
 It’s interesting how many of the cyclist’s ultimate goal is Patagonia, but now that I have seen pictures … wow!
 I would add a visit there to my bucket list.
 After staying with me almost a week, they crossed into Mexico and were on their way further south.
 We got along great, shared many stories, and also had the chance to ride bikes together.
-They are now in Panama getting ready to board a boat to Colombia on their journey south.

 Only once did I feel uncomfortable with a guest and I asked him to move on and only stay one night.
 The world is full of interesting, generally wonderful people and hosting has been my way to meet some of those people.